DeekshithaGona/NLP/README.md

 # Fitting_texts
 This task invloves comparing two sheets, Evaluating them by extracting the answers from one sheet using OCR and fitting them in empty spaces sheet.
 Used: Segmentation, extracting contours, OCR.

+# GetPrescription (project undergoing)
+This task extracts medicine names and its corresponding frequency mentioned in prescription image using OCR.
+This info is stored in final_info function which returns dictionary of medicine names and frequency to intake those medicine.